 Get On Board

-You’ll first need to determine how many guests you are serving and then determine the size board you will need.
+You’ll first need to determine how many guests you are serving and then determine the size board you’ll need.
 There are SO many options for shape and size and chances are you already have a cutting board or tray you can use.
 For large gatherings, I like a HUGE board so I can really pack on the goods.
-For a smaller crowd, this cherry wood cutting board etched with a favorite family recipe is so unique!
-When you scan in your recipe card on their site, the exact ingredients and instructions are captured in your loved one’s handwriting.
-This would be a great gift for yourself or a foodie friend.
+I particularly love this one because it has handles and a lip which makes transporting it very easy.
+You can move it from the kitchen to a coffee table or bring it to a party without anything rolling off!
+Here are some great boards to consider…

-- Meats- varieties of salami (spicy, peppered, there are many!), pate, prosciutto, mortadella, and other cured meats
+- Meats- varieties of salami (spicy, peppered, there are many!), pate’, prosciutto, mortadella, and other cured meats

 - Veggies- carrots, celery, bell peppers, sweet peppers, cucumber, artichoke hearts

 - Crunch- crackers, crusty bread, mixed nuts, pickles, truffle popcorn, pita chips, veggie chips, breadsticks (wrap them in prosciutto!)

 - Dips- hummus, tzatziki, dill dip, honey, fig jam, spicy mustard

 - Something Sweet– dark chocolate squares, caramels, yogurt covered pretzels, gummy bears, shortbread cookies, licorice